HortPark: HortCentre

-The two-storey HortCentre building also serves as the visitor services centre.
+The two-story HortCentre building also serves as the visitor centre.
 It showcases gardening attractions, which include the Green Roof and the Lifestyle Corner.
 The building was one of the winners of 2008 International Architecture Award for Best New Global Design.
 It is also one of the 11 finalists for Urban Land Institute's (ULI) Awards for Excellence 2009.

 Green Roof is a rooftop display of the different types of green roof systems and plants suitable for green roof planting.
 Lifestyle Corner is where visitors can see how flora-themed furnishings can complement the homes, through the showcasing of interior landscaping and lifestyle-gardening ideas.

 Greenhouse Garden Retail and Workshop

 Located near the visitor services centre, the greenhouse consists of two-halves: garden retail and workshop area.
 The garden retail is currently managed by The Plant Story which also operates a café on the premises.
 Meanwhile, the workshop area is used to conduct workshops organised by HortPark.